KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 ## Color Refinement

-Before moving on to the jucy parts, we have to take a detour to the classical algorithm of _color refinement_.
-This is an algorithms to color a graph, and is often used as a good heuristic for if two graphs are isomorphic (identical).
+Before moving on to the juicy parts, we have to take a detour to the classical algorithm of _color refinement_, which has some interesting connections to MPNN.
+This is an algorithms to color a graph, and is often used as a good heuristic for if two graphs are non-isomorphic (not identical).

 Here is an overview of how the algorithm works:
 - At the start of the algorithm, all nodes are identically colored.